Catherine Tucker is a Professor of Marketing at MIT Sloan. She is also Chair of the MIT Sloan PhD Program.

 Her research interests lie in how technology allows firms to use digital data to improve their operations and marketing, and in the challenges this poses for regulations designed to promote innovation.
 She has particular expertise in online advertising, digital health, social media, and electronic privacy.
 Generally, most of her research lies in the interface between marketing, economics, and law.

 She has received an NSF CAREER Award for her work on digital privacy, the Erin Anderson Award for Emerging Marketing Scholar and Mentor, the Paul E. Green Award for contributions to the practice of Marketing Research and a Garfield Award for her work on electronic medical records.

-She teaches MIT Sloan's MBA Elective on `Pricing' and the Executive MBA course `Marketing Management for the Senior Executive."
-She has received the Jamieson Prize for Excellence in Teaching as well as being voted `Teacher of the Year' at MIT Sloan.
+Tucker is Co-Editor of Quantitative Marketing and Economics and a Research Associate at the National Bureau of Economic Research.
+She teaches MIT Sloan's course on Pricing and the EMBA course "Marketing Management for the Senior Executive."
+She has received the Jamieson Prize for Excellence in Teaching as well as being voted "Teacher of the Year" at MIT Sloan.

 She holds a PhD in economics from Stanford University, and a BA from the University of Oxford.